PipedreamHQ/pipedream/docs/docs/components/api/README.md

 #### UI - Update

-You can update the code and props for a component from the configuration tab for a source in the Pipedream UI.
+You can update the code and props for a component from the **Configuration** tab for a source in the Pipedream UI.

 #### UI - Delete